lawrencefinn/lawrencefinn.github.io/_posts/2014-9-26-Futures-Promises.md

 ---
 layout: post
-title: Futures, Promises, and Async Programming on the JVM
+title: Futures, Promises, and Async JVM Programming
 ---

 Futures are becoming a very hot topic in the JVM world.
 I have asked many friends and collegues if they know what a future is and how to use it.